superpowerlabs/cw/README.md

 npm install
 ```

-Secondo, unzip the build.
+Second, unzip the build.
 Then move the folder inside this repo and rename it `build`.

 Launch the app:
 ```